 OCU’s Bachelor of Arts in Human Services major requires its students to critically explore the practice of social advocacy within a biblical worldview.
 Human Services majors will be prepared for a variety of professions and for graduate work in criminology, counseling, psychology, and social work.
 Through broad exposure to readings, extensive composition activity, and oral presentations, OCU’s Human Services major will develop the intellectual and practical skills needed to make a difference in their community.
-This major does not prepare students for licensure.
-21 hours must be at the 3000 level or above.

 On completion of this major, students should be able to:

 - Demonstrate an ability to think clearly, logically, critically, and creativity.

 - Analyze best practices in current trends related to human services.